Think of how often we introduce ourselves, but also introduce others.

 If you think this is a fun idea — check out my thoughts on hosting an open house party.

-Let’s talk about the most important part of this whole experience.
-The Art of the Introduction.
+Let’s talk about the most crucial part of this whole experience-

 How many times have you heard this?

 “Erika, I’d like to introduce you to Tom.
-Tom is a Tax Accountant Michael and Erika and I met in college before we both started out at our separate PR Firms. “
+Tom is a Tax Accountant Michael and Erika, and I met in college before we both started at our separate PR Firms. “

 - WORK does not define you.
 It does, however, seem to consume so much of your life and somehow has become a marker of worth.
-Don’t get me wrong, I have some of the most ambitious friends you will find and am incredibly proud of all their achievements.
-However, some people, even with the highest ranking job titles, aren’t happy with their jobs.
-Some people’s jobs are harder to explain and leave that person feeling like they are less worthy than the person with a popular job description.
+Don’t get me wrong; I have some of the most ambitious friends you will find and am incredibly proud of all their achievements.
+However, some people, even with the highest-ranking job titles, aren’t happy with their jobs.
+Some people’s jobs are harder to explain and leave that person feeling like they are less worthy than the person with an everyday job description.